Safety guide

 Get a free safety score in 2 minutes

-Answer a few questions and see exactly which settings to change on Roblox — and get the option of a full report.
+Answer a few questions and see exactly which settings to change on Roblox — with the option of a full report.

 Related guides